Prodentim Ingredients Explained – Full Formula Breakdown 2026

 Malic acid is commonly found in fruits like apples and strawberries.
 It is sometimes used in oral care formulas because it may help support saliva production.

-Saliva is important because it naturally helps protect teeth and maintain a balanced oral environment.
+Saliva is important because it naturally helps protect teeth, wash away food particles, and maintain a balanced oral environment.

 Tricalcium Phosphate